icure/medtech-docs/sdks/explanations/explaination-data-model/data-model-healthcare-professional.md

 ### A Doctor Registering a Visit and Sharing the Outcome with the Patient

 A Gynaecologist (Healthcare Professional) wants to update the status of one of their patients.
 After a visit, they create a new Data Sample to register the outcome of the visit in the application.
-After that, the Patient asks to access their medical data using a Notification.
-The doctor receives the Notification and shares the data with the Patient.
+After that, the doctor receives a Notification from the Patient and shares the data with her.

 ```typescript
 const promise = "SAME AS DATA SAMPLE PLUS SOMETHING";